petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/category-facet.md

 # Category Facet

 The Category Facet narrows search results for categorized assets that match the search query keywords.
-The each matching result's categories are aggregated as facet terms.
+Each matching result's categories are aggregated as facet terms.

 ![Example of category facet results.](./category-facet/images/02.png)